What Do Flies Need To Survive

 Eliminate Breeding Sites

 One of the most effective ways to control flies is to eliminate their breeding sites.
 This means removing or properly managing any materials that can serve as larval food sources.
-In and around your home, this includes keeping garbage cans clean and tightly sealed, cleaning up spills promptly, and removing pet waste regularly.
+Also, in and around your home, this includes keeping garbage cans clean and tightly sealed, cleaning up spills promptly, and removing pet waste regularly.
 In agricultural settings, proper manure management is crucial for preventing fly breeding.
 Composting manure or applying it to fields in a timely manner can reduce fly populations significantly.

 Maintain Good Sanitation